fabrikler/fabrikler/README.md

 At my core, I’m a systems thinker.
 I enjoy taking things apart, structuring them properly, and making them work better.

-Now I'm a dev trainee based in Berlin, building things on the side and treating every day as an opportunity to get better at it.
+Now I'm a FIAE apprentice based in Berlin, building things on the side and treating every day as an opportunity to get better at it.

 ## What I’m currently building with